Ballade für einen Bulldozer (Ballad for a bulldozer) (1990)

 ballade_fuer_einen_bulldozer.mp3 (excerpt)

-CD Liebesgeschwüre im Schneckenhaus – elektroakustische Kompositionen von Iris ter Schiphorst
+CD Liebesgeschwüre im Schneckenhaus – electroacoustic compositions by Iris ter Schiphorst

-Ensemble intrors: Gisburg Smialek – Stimme/Querflöte, Susanne Schulz, Barbara Buchberger – Violinen, Iris ter Schiphorst – Synthesizer/sampler im SO-36, prod.
+Ensemble intrors: Gisburg Smialek – voice/flute, Susanne Schulz, Barbara Buchberger – violins, Iris ter Schiphorst – synthesiser/sampler at SO-36, prod.
 1992

-Firstly, I go in search of sound material that stimulates me, that sets something in me in motion.
-It is a phase of collecting (= memorising) and trying things out.
+First, I set out in search of sound material that inspires me, that sets something in motion within me.
+It is a phase of gathering (i.e. storing) and experimenting.

-This is followed by a more 'receptive' phase in which I try to follow the movement that the sound elements make in me: i.e. I endeavour to hear what composition the selected sound elements require.
-Often a very specific conception of the piece emerges in this way, but sometimes it remains a desire to roam the material again and again in new and different ways.
+This is followed by a more ‘receptive’ phase, in which I try to follow the movement that the sound elements create within me: that is, I strive to discern which combination the selected sound elements demand.
+Often, a very specific concept for a piece emerges in this way; sometimes, however, it remains simply a desire to explore the material again and again in new and different ways.

 Reviews